 Italian Christmas Cookies are greedy, delicious pasta frolla treats!
 They are made with a base of Italian sweet shortcrust pastry and the classic Christmas molds.
 Once cooked in the oven, you can leave them simple, with a sprinkling of icing sugar or decorate as you like!

-What makes this pasta frolla recipe for cookies special, is the addition of a pinch of yeast that makes it crumbly and soft.
+What makes this pasta frolla recipe for cookies special, is the addition of a pinch of baking powder that makes it crumbly and soft.

 These Italian cookies are extremely popular at any time of the year, especially at Christmas time.
 In fact, in many families there is the custom of making them as gifts to friends and relatives.